zoom-c/docs/trezor-user/settingup.rst

    enteringyourpin
    fillingoutyourrecoverycard

 ..
 You don't need to use the |myTrezor| webservice if you want to use your TREZOR device.
-You can use any bitcoin software that supports TEZOR including:
+You can use any bitcoin software that supports TREZOR including:

  - Electrum
  - Multibit